Generalizing Lusztig's total positivity: Introduction

 \section{Introduction}

 The theory of totally positive matrices arose in the beginning of the 20th century through work of Schoenberg \cite{Schoenberg} and Gantmacher and Krein \cite{Gantmacher_Krein}.
 Total positivity has since become an important concept in several mathematical fields.
 In the 1990's the theory has been generalized widely by Lusztig \cite{Lusztig} who introduced the total positive semigroup of a general split real semisimple Lie group.
 Lusztig's total positivity plays an important role in representation theory, cluster algebras, and has many relations to other areas in mathematics as well as in theoretical physics.
-In this article we introduce a generalization of Lusztig's total positivity in the context of real semisimple Lie groups $G$ that are not necessarily split.
-We call this generalization $\Theta$-positivity because it depends on the choice of a flag variety associated with~$G$ which is determined by a subset~$\Theta$ of the set of simple roots.
-The notion of $\Theta$-positivity generalizes at the same time Lusztig's total positivity (when the group is split) as well as Lie semigroups of Lie groups of Hermitian type, which are related to bi-invariant orders and causal structures.
-We give a classification of simple Lie groups admitting a $\Theta$-positive structure.
-Besides split real Lie groups and Hermitian Lie groups of tube type, two further families admit a $\Theta$-positive structure: the groups locally isomorphic to indefinite orthogonal groups $\SO(p,q)$, with $2\leq p <q$, and an exceptional family, whose reduced root system is of type $F_4$ (cf.\ Theorem~\ref{thm_intro:classification} below).
+In this article we introduce a generalization of Lusztig's total positivity in the context of real semisimple Lie groups~$G$ that are not necessarily split.
+We call this generalization \emph{$\Theta$-positivity} because it depends on the choice of a flag variety associated with~$G$ which is determined by a subset~$\Theta$ of the set of simple roots.
+The notion of $\Theta$-positivity generalizes at the same time Lusztig's total positivity (when the group is split and the flag variety is the complete flag variety) as well as Lie semigroups of Lie groups of Hermitian type, which are related to bi-invariant orders and causal structures (and the flag variety is the Shilov boundary).
+We give a classification of semisimple Lie groups admitting a $\Theta$-positive structure.
+Besides split real Lie groups and Hermitian Lie groups of tube type, two further families of simple Lie groups admit a $\Theta$-positive structure: the groups locally isomorphic to indefinite orthogonal groups $\SO(p,q)$, with $2\leq p <q$, and an exceptional family, whose system of restricted roots is of type $\lietype{F}_4$ (cf.\ Theorem~\ref{thm_intro:classification} below).
 To our knowledge, for these two families no positive structure was known before.